-Yoga is simple and easy; but it takes a lot of work, patience and perseverance.
-You cannot run.
-It is a lot better to go slowly.
-The matter is to improve step by step without any hurry.
+You will find here easy tips and step by step techniques to start doing yoga.
+The matter is to improve slowly without any hurry.
 Yoga encourages calmness and, being in a hurry is the opposite.
 Nowadays people want everything fast and easy; but nature takes time.
 No tree grows up in one day.
 Do not ever forget that.
 Please read the article: WHAT IS YOGA?
 (Link at the bottom)

 Yoga goes with the flow of nature.
 The philosophy of yoga is founded in nature and its science too.
 Asanas are great; but they are not yoga.
 They are part of yoga.
 Please read the article: WHAT IS RAJA YOGA OR ASTHANGA YOGA?
 (Link at the bottom).

 This article is to explain some basic tips and asanas for beginners.
 Let us get into the action!

 YOGA TIPS AND THE PHILOSOPHY OF THE HEART.

 There are many easy asanas to start.
 We do not need to push any student.
 We do not need to pretend anything.
 We need, as teachers, patience too.

 I suggest reading my article: RELAXATION TECHNIQUES AND TIPS FOR BEGINNERS (Link at the bottom).
 That article tells you many things needed to start meditation and relaxation practices; but they are useful for yoga too.

 If you read properly then you know I gave you some tips to start.
 Did you get them?
 Yes!
 Great!

 If you read properly then you know I gave you some tips to start.
 Did you get them?
 Yes!
 Great!
 These were the tips:

 PATIENCE, PERSEVERANCE, and HUMBLENESS.